 The course ranks challenging but forgiving, making it a great option for all skill levels.
 With water hazards on most holes and strategically placed bunkers throughout, the course requires strategic moves in order to score well.
 Flamingo Lakes can be completed in less than four hours, catering to those who want to play but are short on time.

 Costa del Sol Golf Club

 With plenty of scenic views, Costa del Sol Golf Club ranks among the best Miami golf courses for its water features.
-Designed by ASGCA Architect Robert E. Cupp and updated in 2015, the course measures 6,011 yards from the longest tee for a par 72.
-While the course is mainly flat, there are significant challenges coming from the narrow fairways lined with trees.
-Players will find water hazards on most holes, with the most challenging on the 14th, a par 3, which requires a tee shot over water.
-Visitors will also find several sand bunkers throughout the course as well.
+Designed by ASGCA Architect Robert E. Cupp, the course measures 6,011 yards from the longest tee for a par 72.
+While the course is mainly flat, there are significant challenges coming from narrow fairways lined with trees.

 Club at Emerald Hills

-The Club at Emerald Hills is rated No. 1 by USGA in South Florida and ranks as the longest golf course in Florida.
-The Club opened in 1969 and was originally designed by Bruce Devlin and Robert Von Hagge, both world-renowned golf course architects with work in the U.S. and abroad.
+The Club at Emerald Hills ranks No. 1 by USGA in South Florida and ranks as the longest golf course in Florida.
+The Club opened in 1969 and was originally designed by Bruce Devlin and Robert Von Hagge, both world-renowned golf course architects.

 Miami Shores Country Club

 Looking to join legends such as Bob Hope, Joe DiMaggio, Arnold Palmer, Sam Snead and Lee Trevino?
 Then head to Miami Shores Country Club.